Surrogate's Courthouse: Upper stories

 The third through fifth floors are largely similar in plan and surround an interior light court above the lobby.
 These floors are connected by a staircase similar in design to the one connecting the second and third floors.
 The floor surfaces of the third through fifth stories are made of mosaic tile, and the walls consist of gray-veined marble panels.
 Each story contains different decorative designs on the frames surrounding the doorways and on the openings facing the light court.

 The two Surrogates' courtrooms, on the fifth floor, handle probate and estate proceedings for the New York State Unified Court System.
 Part of the original design, the rooms contain similar layouts with minor differences in decorative detail.
 The courtrooms have gilded, paneled plaster ceilings with decorative reliefs and ornate chandeliers.
 The north courtroom is finished in Santo Domingo mahogany and has four carved panels signifying wisdom, truth, civilization and degradation, as well as six repeating motifs and several portraits of surrogates.
 The south courtroom is finished in English oak, with French Renaissance style decorative elements.
 Overlooking each courtroom is a marble balcony, reached by staircases in the respective courtrooms.
 There are also ornately carved fireplaces, which contain marble mantelpieces lined with bronze surrounds made by Tiffany & Co.
 The seventh floor and the attic housed the city's records on steel shelves until 2017.

 Basement

+The building is surrounded by foundation walls measuring 36 ft deep.
 The vaults of the building's basement extend underneath both Chambers and Reade Streets, descending 40 ft under Chambers Street and 30 ft under Reade Street.
 The Surrogate's Courthouse had been designed with a small power plant in the basement, which provided power to the building and served neighboring municipally owned buildings.